Imagine you have a room filled with documents that you have to organize. The image seems overwhelming and daunting, doesn’t it?

 Still, the issue of mining and analyzing big data remains the biggest challenge.
 Big data is too large and complex for traditional data processing applications.
-Companies are investing in highly expensive data analytics tools that not always prove to be cost-effective.
+Companies are investing in highly expensive data analytics tools that do not always prove to be cost-effective.
 That’s where more simple solutions come into play.

 Mind Maps: How Can They Help?

 Mind maps are diagrams created to help organize information in a visual way.
 This way, data is perceived more effectively and can be recalled with more accuracy.
-This fact is also supported by the research performed by Social Science Research Network, telling that 65% of people are visual learners.
+This fact is also supported by the research performed by the Social Science Research Network, telling that 65% of people are visual learners.

 Psychological studies emphasize the effectiveness of the visual depiction of the information as well, saying that people have correct image recognition in the range of 85-95%.
-With that in mind, you can see how mind maps can potentially benefit big data organization.
+With that in mind, you can see how mind maps can potentially benefit big data organizations.